Richard Young (MP): Business, residences and personal life

 Aged 28, Young was appointed Keeper of the North Level Sea Sluice and Surveyor of the North Level Main Drain.
 In 1841 Young, of Tydd St Mary, was the collector of rates for land recovered by the Commissioners of Nene Outfall Act.
 In 1848 he was advertising:

 "Paure Spalding's red seed wheat may be had of Richard Young, North Sluice, Wisbech, at 7s.
 6d. per bushel, ready money.
 The above wheat is now lying at his South Marsh Farm, near Sutton Bridge."

 He was still dwelling at Tydd St Mary, and was the Receiver of rates for the Commissioner's of the Nene Outfall, in 1849.
 His late father's estates in Walsoken were put up for auction in eight lots at the White Horse Inn, Wisbech on 12 June 1852.
 In July 1852 Young was advertising the sale of guano imported from Ichaboe Island by his ships into Sutton Bridge.
 In 1853 the family moved from the North Level Sluice House to Osborne House, according to his son Edmund Pear Young.

 At the opening of the Mission House, Tydd St Mary Fen in July 1859 Young was reported as saying that he had been associated with the parish for 25 years, and that he had been churchwarden under the Rev. Charles Ash.
 That December Young survived a crash, in which the horse pulling the carriage was killed outright, and he was knocked unconscious with a head injury.
 On 2 January 1860 he was commissioned in the militia, as an ensign in the Wisbech or 2nd Cambridgeshire Rifle Volunteers.

 In October 1863 it was reported that Young had purchased the Newton Hall Estate of 314 acres, formerly the property of the late J. E. Todd.
 In March 1864:

 "At the meeting of the Members of the United Good Fellowship Lodge of Freemasons, held at the Rose and Crown Hotel, on Tuesday evening last, Mr. Richard Young, of Osborne House, was elected Worshipful Master of the Lodge for the ensuing year.
 It is said that the installation of the W. M. will take place the latter end of April."

 In 1864 Young was responsible for the passing of the Cross Keys Bridge Bill.
-In 1871 he was chairman of the Peterborough, Wisbech and Sutton Bridge Railway company. and the Nene Navigation Commissioners.
+In 1871 he was chairman of the Peterborough, Wisbeach and Sutton Railway company. and the Nene Navigation Commissioners.
 He was a director of the Great Eastern Railway and one of their earlier passenger ships on the Harwich-Rotterdam service was named in 1871.